-Women ages 15-44 at risk of unintended pregnancy who are provided a most (sterilization, intrauterine device, implant) or moderately (injectable, pill, patch, ring) effective method of contraception.
+Women ages 15-44 at risk of unintended pregnancy who were provided a long-acting reversible method of contraception (LARC), i.e., intrauterine device or implant.

 S.5.
 Numerator Details (All information required to identify and calculate the cases from the target population with the target process, condition, event, or outcome such as definitions, time period for data collection, specific data collection items/responses, code/value sets - Note: lists of individual codes with descriptors that exceed 1 page should be provided in an Excel or csv file in required format at S.2b)